HOUSING FIRST SOLANO

 HMIS

 The Homeless Management Information System (HMIS) is the way Housing First Solano stores information regarding persons experiencing homelessness and uses that information to connect those persons to the housing and services they need.
 This database is key for ensuring vulnerable persons receive prompt, tailored support.
-Housing First Solano utilizes ServicePoint for its HMIS database.
+Housing First Solano has recently transitioned from ServicePoint to Clarity for its HMIS database (see below for details).

-The Housing First Solano HMIS can be accessed here.
-If you are using HMIS and having a technical issue, please email support@pathwaysmisi.org for support.
+If you are using HMIS and having a technical issue or would like to join the Solano County HMIS, please email support@pathwaysmisi.org for support.

 HMIS Resources for Providers